conacts/obsidian/271 Number and Binary Representation.md

 ![[Pasted image 20220326180954.png]]

 #### K-Maps
+A method for finding the function of a truth table

 (+) Good at predicting timing hazards
 (+) Simple to create
 (-) Only for small problems